UBC-Thunderbots/Radio-SX1280/jetson_python/README.md

     - MAXIMUM = 127 bytes

 ### Other troubleshooting
+When in doubt, make sure to check all the connections and then double and triple check them.
+Also make sure all the wires are still soldered correctly.
+The amount of time I wasted just because these issues...

 #### GPIO 0 and 1 permissions
 I had to override chown each time I booted the Jetson to access gpio0 and gpio1 (I think because I wasn't root user)